Trzyna.info : : Personal website of Thaddeus C. (Ted) Trzyna

 This is about an incident that happened while I was in high school, but I learned about it only a few years ago when I visited Carol Berman Stack, a high school classmate who is still a good friend, at her home in North Carolina.

-South Pasadena didn’t have many Jewish residents, although our next-door neighbors were Jews and there were Jewish boys in Boy Scout Troop 342.
+South Pasadena didn’t have many Jewish residents, although our next-door neighbors were Jewish and there were Jewish boys in Boy Scout Troop 342.
 I wasn’t aware of discrimination, but such things usually happen behind the scenes.
 There were still restrictive covenants, agreements that prohibited the sale or rent of real estate to non-white and certain other ethnic groups, but insofar as they applied to Jews, I don’t think they were being enforced, even “socially enforced,” i.e., by real estate agents or prospective neighbors.
 When my parents bought our house on Laurel Street, I read through the documents out of curiosity and came across a restrictive clause that included “Hebrews.”
 This was ironic because we were buying the house from a Jewish family.

 Although I don't remember any obvious incidents of discrimination locally, I could feel an undercurrent of opinion that South Pasadena was a bastion of white upper middle-class Christian culture and should remain so.